 The substantive amount for NDR is in relation to the outstanding rating appeals relevant to Business Rate Retention.
-The VAT partial exemption provision has been maintained at £220,000 as prudent financial protection regarding breach of the partial exemption limit.
+The VAT partial exemption provision has been removed as the likelyhood of breaching the partial exemption limit is now minimal.

 28 Long-term borrowing